NeuBird Earns Dual AWS Generative AI Competency for Enterprise IT

 This isn’t a distant future—it’s the reality for teams that have embraced AI-powered operations using Hawkeye.
 By combining Commvault’s robust backup capabilities with an intelligent, vigilant, and tireless AI operations teammate, organizations are transforming how they protect their data.

-The Power of an GenAI powered SRE for Backup Operations
+The Power of GenAI SRE for Commvault Backup Operations

-Modern backup management requires more than just automation—it needs intelligence.
-Here’s how an AI teammate changes the game:
+Modern backup management needs more than automation; it needs smarts.
+Here’s how Hawkeye, a GenAI-powered SRE, changes the game for Commvault setups:

 Proactive Issue Resolution

-• Automatically detects and diagnoses common backup failures before they impact operations, providing clear guidance to your team and saving them hours of work every day.
+• Automated diagnostics: Finds and figures out common Commvault backup failures before they mess things up, giving your team clear steps and saving hours of guesswork.

 Intelligent Investigation